Yosef Heller

-Yosef Avraham haLevi Heller is an Orthodox rabbi and a member of the Chabad Hasidic movement.
+Yosef Avraham haLevi Heller is an American Orthodox rabbi and a member of the Chabad Hasidic movement.
 Rabbi Heller serves as an emeritus member of the Bais Din Tzedek (Jewish Rabbinical Court) of the Chabad community in Crown Heights, Brooklyn; he is an authority on Halacha (Jewish law) and Hasidic philosophy.
 Rabbi Heller holds the additional position of Rosh Kollel, head of the community's kollel, a yeshiva for married men.